-Most Christians believe that, when Christ died, He went off to a place called paradise (misunderstanding the grammar of His statement to the thief on the cross, as well as the fact that “paradise” is simply a reference to a future state of the earth and not to an ethereal afterlife realm for ghosts), which they believe was a compartment within “hell” at the time (although, as those of us in the body of Christ know, “hell” doesn’t actually even exist, since “hell” is a mistranslation in certain English Bibles of various Hebrew and Greek words, none of which mean what most Christians think of when they use or hear the word “hell”) in order to free the righteous dead and take them to heaven (Christians also refer to this “paradise” compartment as “Abraham’s bosom,” based on a misunderstanding of a particular parable).
+Most Christians believe that, when Christ died, He went off to a place called paradise (misunderstanding the meaning of His statement to the thief on the cross, as well as the fact that “paradise” is simply a reference to a future state of the earth where the tree of life will be, both during the Millennium and on the New Earth, which makes sense considering there would be no need to eat from the tree of life in an ethereal afterlife dimension as a ghost), which they believe was a compartment within “hell” at the time (although, as those of us in the body of Christ know, “hell” doesn’t actually even exist, at least not from a literal perspective, since “hell” is a word used in certain less literal English Bibles to translate various Hebrew and Greek words, none of which mean what most Christians think of when they use or hear the word “hell”) in order to free the righteous dead and take them to Heaven (Christians also refer to this “paradise” compartment as “Abraham’s bosom,” based on a misunderstanding of a particular story Jesus told).
 The problem is, if this were true, Paul’s Gospel would instead be: That Christ died for our sins, that He went to another dimension while leaving His body behind on earth so it could be placed in a tomb, and that He re-entered His body so it could be roused the third day.

 Why is this so important?
 Because if someone isn’t truly believing Paul’s Gospel, it means they haven’t joined the body of Christ.
 So if someone believes that Jesus went to another dimension when He died, it means they don’t believe that A) He actually died after all, but that only His body did, and B) that He wasn’t entombed as Paul said He was, but only His body was while He Himself was somewhere else altogether, and that means they haven’t believed the Gospel of Paul.